openstack/charm-guide/doc/source/admin/upgrades/charms.rst

 Charms upgrade
 ==============

-The Juju command to use is :command:`upgrade-charm`.
-For extra guidance see `How to upgrade applications`_ in the Juju documentation.
+The Juju command to use is :command:`refresh`.
+For extra guidance see `Upgrade an application`_ in the Juju documentation.

 Please read the following before continuing: